As we head into Breast Cancer Awareness Month, Dr Doni highlights one of our best strategies for preventing cancer—preventing oxidative stress.

 - Taking a walk.

 For a helpful one-page graphic that you can print out and stick on your wall to remind you, click here.
+I also cover these “stress remedies” in detail in my ebook called Stress Remedies available at Amazon for 99 cents.

 Step 4: Avoid toxins

 Choose organic foods and avoid cigarettes, candles, hair and nail salons, carpet, exhaust fumes and plastic.
 Check your personal care and cleaning products for toxic ingredients and replace them with non-toxic alternatives.
-Learn more about toxins in personal care products and how to avoid them here.
-For complete details on how to reduce your toxic exposure, be sure to check out Chapter 8 of my book The Stress Remedy.

 No matter what you to do avoid them, you are going to be exposed to some toxins and stress, so your next step is to increase the anti-oxidants you have in your system either by helping your body make more, or by consuming them in food or supplements*.